-Given that this year brought us the release of a film called Pixels, built on the concept of aliens embodying classic video game characters like Donkey Kong and Ms. Pac-Man, it might not come as a surprise that Hasbro and Lionsgate have reportedly teamed up to launch a movie based on the classic board game Monopoly.
+Given that the last couple of years have brought us the release of a film called Pixels, built on the concept of aliens embodying classic video game characters like Donkey Kong and Ms. Pac-Man, it might not come as a surprise that Hasbro and Lionsgate have reportedly teamed up to launch a movie based on the classic board game Monopoly.

 This was actually rumoured a couple of years ago, but the idea seemed so outlandish that it appeared to disappear without causing much more than a ripple.
 Now, however, the reports look to be legitimate.
-Deadline explained earlier this summer that the previous effort had actually been based on a concept developed by Ridley Scott (who’s incidentally making waves with the impending release of highly anticipated space drama The Martian), but it was scrapped by Universal.
+Back in February, the Baltimore Sun explained that the previous effort had actually been based on a concept developed by Ridley Scott, but it was scrapped by Universal.
 The current project has been green-lit by Lionsgate, with The Truman Show screenwriter Andrew Niccol attached as the head writer.

-So, in what certainly appears to be an increasingly common maneuver for Hollywood, we once again have a popular gaming franchise being adapted for the cinema.
-Unlike Assassin’s Creed or Warcraft (both scheduled for film adaptations in the coming years) or even the recent Hitman: Agent 47, the Monopoly film will not be based on a larger-than-life video game that already has built-in cinematic appeal.
+So, in what certainly appears to be an increasingly common manoeuvre for Hollywood, we once again have a popular gaming franchise being adapted for the cinema.
+Unlike Assassin’s Creed or Warcraft, or even the recent Hitman: Agent 47, the Monopoly film will not be based on a larger-than-life video game that already has built-in cinematic appeal.
 In fact, the idea of basing a feature film on a beloved board game is almost unique in the modern cinematic era.

 For years now, basic Monopoly gaming themes and images have been used to enhance popular online casino games.
 Really, it’s a pretty natural fit for a game that already involves so much in the way of financial transactions and fortune.
-Gala Bingo describes one such game, rather cheekily, as a “hot property,” and explains that there is even a community chest bonus within the casino game.
-It’s not quite the same as moving your piece around the board and building a property empire, but it doesn’t take much to turn an ordinary slot machine into an arcade experience deeply reminiscent of the classic Monopoly.
+As is evident by the wealth of offers available to new players via comparison sites such as Slots Play Casino, slot games have increased in popularity exponentially in recent years, with the Epic Monopoly II and Monopoly Big Event titles appearing amongst the most played.
+They’re not quite the same as moving your piece around the board and building a property empire, but it doesn’t take much to turn an ordinary slot machine into an arcade experience deeply reminiscent of the classic Monopoly.